mswezey23/documentation/docs/ethereum/json-rpc/eth_getCode.md

 # eth_getCode

-Returns code at a given address.
+Returns the compiled smart contract code, if any, at a given address.

 ### REQUEST